benjaminion/upgrading-ethereum-book/src/book.md

 '010203'
 ```

 So why not use lists everywhere?
 Since lists are variable sized objects in SSZ they are encoded differently from fixed sized vectors when contained within another object, so there is a small overhead.
-The container `Foo` holding the variable sized list is encoded with an extra four byte offset at the start.
+The container `Foo` holding the variable sized list is encoded with an extra four-byte offset at the start.
 We'll see why a bit later.

 ```python
 >>> from eth2spec.utils.ssz.ssz_typing import uint8, Vector, List, Container